JacksonBailey/wheel/README.md

 they might shake their heads at the foolishness of some of my designs, but perhaps they'll smile remembering how they too thought doing certain things was a good idea early on when they were naive.

+I say all that but this project is quickly turning into me just working on random things I feel like working on.
+That's fine.
+I have a tendency to restart projects from scratch all the time.
+Having something of a "monorepo" to keep all my projects in with my preferences will do me well so I don't waste time bikeshedding.

 Goals
 -----